 After you’ve done this several times, you’ll begin to expect the motivation once you’ve gotten started.
 It’s really cool.
 I first experienced this when I was trying to get myself into the habit of working out at home after giving up my health club membership.

 I put together an inexpensive home gym and then expected the motivation to come.
 It didn’t.
 I didn’t workout for several months!
 Then one day I said to myself, “Enough!
 I’m going to do this whether I feel like it or not.”
 I was surprised to find that I was quite motivated to complete my workout after a few exercises.
 Eventually, I knew that the motivation would soon follow AFTER I forced myself to start.
-I also noticed that the motivated got stronger as the weeks and months passed.
+I also noticed that my motivation got stronger as the weeks and months passed.

 I’ve used this principle in my areas of my life including writing articles like this one.
-It took me awhile to realize that I could do this since working out is physical and writing is mental, but it works just as well.
+It took me a while to realize that I could do this since working out is physical and writing is mental, but it works just as well.

 You can be certain that motivation will arrive soon AFTER you begin!